CleverCloud/documentation/content/doc/metrics/warp10.md

 '<READ TOKEN>' '<ORGANISATION ID>' '<START>' '<END>' @clevercloud/app_consumption
 ```

-### AccessLogs
+### Access Logs

 - `fetch_accessLogs_key_v0`

 We provide the following macro to easily and quickly deep dive into access logs data.
-As we store access log as a Json value in a geotime series ([metrics documentation here]({{< ref "doc/metrics#access-logs-metrics" >}})), this macro can be useful for straightforward access to a specific key. it allows you to fetch the `accessLogs` class and get only wanted value instead of the whole Json.
+As we store access log as a JSON value in a geotime series ([metrics documentation here]({{< ref "doc/metrics#access-logs-metrics" >}})), this macro can be useful for straightforward access to a specific key.
+It allows you to fetch the `accessLogs` class and get only wanted value instead of the whole JSON.

 ```bash
   '<READ TOKEN>' { 'app_id'  'id' } '<1stLevelKey>' NOW 1 h  @clevercloud/fetch_accessLogs_key_v0